andreas-schoch/dominoscript/readme.md

 Exactly like JUMP with one crucial difference: When it cannot move anymore, the IP will return to where it was called from instead of terminating the program.

-Internally there is another stack that keeps track of the return addresses.
+Internally there is a return stack that keeps track of the return addresses.

+> [!IMPORTANT]
+> You can perform recursive calls (See [factorial example](./examples/009_recursive_factorial.md)) but be aware that the depth is limited by the size of the return stack.
+By default its size is 512.

 #### `IMPORT`
 <img src="assets/horizontal/4-5.png" alt="Domino" width="128">